Shooting at the 1924 Summer Olympics – Men's 100 meter running deer, double shots

 The men's 100 meter running deer, double shots was a shooting sports event held as part of the Shooting at the 1924 Summer Olympics programme.
 It was the fourth appearance of the event.
 The competition was held on 1 July 1924 at the shooting ranges at Versailles.
-31 shooters from 8 nations competed.
+Thirty one shooters from eight nations competed.

 Results

 A maximum of four competitors per nation were allowed.
-Every shooter fired 10 times two shots with points from 0 to 5 (5 was the best) so a maximum of 100 points was possible.
+Every shooter fired ten times two shots ten times, with points from 0 to 5 (5 was the best).
+As such, a maximum of 100 points was possible.